-Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk port type.
-None 4094 Set the other VLAN ID for tagged devices that connect to the Trunk port.
+Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk or Hybrid None 4094 port type.
+Set the other VLAN ID for tagged devices that connect to the port.
 Use commas to separate different VIDs.